 Das Problem ist dass die Fotos in umgekehrter Chronologie aufgenommen wurden, ich wollte sie aber so rum zeigen.
 Die Zeit ist bei dem Bildpaar aber auch nicht so wichtig.
 (Hatte auch überlegt das bunte Bild ins Mittelalter zu datieren.)

 The problem is that the photos were taken in reverse chronology, but I wanted to show them around.
-But the time is not so important for the picture pair.
-(Had also considered dating the colorful picture into the Middle Ages.)
+Time is not so important with the picture pair.
+(Had also considered the colorful picture in the Middle Ages to date.)